Bragge History, Family Crest & Coats of Arms

 The Norman Conquest of England in 1066 brought many new words to England from which surnames were formed.
 Bragge was one of these new Norman names.
 It was specifically tailored to its first bearer, who was a cheerful or lively person.
 The name stems from the Old English root, bragge, which means lively, gay, or active.
 A Norman derivation is slightly different, and suggests that the word stems from the root braggi, which means a hero, or man of great accomplishment.

 Early Origins of the Bragge family

-Cambridgeshire where they held a family seat from very early times.
+The surname Bragge was first found in Cambridgeshire where they held a family seat from very early times.
 The Hundredorum Rolls of 1273 list Henry Brag as holding estates in Cambridgeshire.
 The Register of the University of Oxford list Edward Bragge in 1573 and Edmund Bragge in 1601.
-CITATION[CLOSE]

-Another 353 words (25 lines of text) covering the years 110 and 1100 are included under the topic Early Bragge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bragge research.
+Another 177 words (13 lines of text) covering the years 110 and 1100 are included under the topic Early Bragge History in all our PDF Extended History products and printed products wherever possible.